aws-kr-tnc/moving-to-serverless-workshop-1d/lab-guide/LAB02.md

 <img src=./images/lab02-task1-run-console.png width=700>

-13. Connect to your application using **Cloud9 preview** or http://localhost:8080 in your browser.
-(After SSH tunnel established.)
+13. Connect to your application using **Cloud9 preview** in your browser.
 <img src=images/lab01-08.png width=500>

 * You need to **Sign-up** first.